What are the Benefits of HR Analytics?

 The leaders involved in this case study witnessed a significant surge in business value on solving the employee attrition problem.
 Detailed analysis and the use of advanced HR analytics solutions helped quantify their return on investment.
 Based on the outcome of the predictive models, the best model was able to address 89 percent of the total cost of attrition.
 When deployed in real-life, the predictive model helped them achieve 80% accuracy as opposed to 89%, which helped the client save a significant sum- approximately US$1 million per annum through reduced attrition.

-Our HR analytics solutions made it possible for the client to invest a small amount of resource to address a significantly bigger problem that revolved around attrition.
+Our HR analytics solutions made it possible for the client to invest a small amount of resources to address a significantly bigger problem that revolved around attrition.
 This, in turn, generated sufficient momentum and leadership buy-in to continue our client’s HR analytics journey.